szermatt/mistty/docs/source/usage.rst

    pair: variable; mistty-forbid-edit-regexps
    pair: variable; mistty-forbid-edit-map

-Within the different shells :kbd:`C-r` or :kbd:`M-r` triggers a special backward search mode, during which edition is very limited.
+Within various shells, pressing :kbd:`C-r` or :kbd:`M-r` activates a special backward search mode, where editing options are limited.
-MisTTY detects this mode based on the regular expressions configured in :kbd:`M-x customize-option mistty-forbid-edit-regexps`.
+MisTTY identifies this mode using the regular expressions set in :kbd:`M-x customize-option mistty-forbid-edit-regexps`.

-While this mode is active:
+When this mode is active:

-- text can be appended or deleted, but not modified.
-While it is still possible to yank text or delete a word in this mode, most Emacs edition command will not work.
+- You can append or delete text but cannot modify it.
+Though yanking text and word deletion are still possible, most Emacs editing won't work.

-- the status modeline shows "FE:run", for Forbid Edit mode
+- The modeline displays "FE:run" to indicate Forbid Edit mode.

-- arrow keys are sent directly to the terminal.
-This is useful when the shell offers multiple choices that can be selected, as the Fish shell does.
-To customize this behavior, add or remove key bindings from ``mistty-forbid-edit-map``, which extends ``mistty-prompt-map`` while this mode is active.
+- Arrow keys are sent directly to the terminal, which is beneficial for shells like Fish that allow selection from multiple choices.
+To customize this functionality, adjust key bindings in ``mistty-forbid-edit-map``, which extends ``mistty-prompt-map`` in this mode.

-- C-g is forwarded to the terminal.
-It normally exits the backward search mode without selecting anything.
+- Pressing :kbd:`C-g` sends a signal to the terminal and typically exits backward search mode without making a selection.

 .. _cap: